Counting connected hypergraphs via the probabilistic method: Probabilistic reformulation

 In the probabilistic setting, a local (central) limit theorem is not the last possible word.
 One could ask for moderate and/or large deviation results (indeed, Eyal Lubetzky has asked us this question).
 We have not pursued these questions, but for a wide range of the parameters Lemma~\ref{lbigep} shows that the probability that the largest component of $\Hrnp$ has $s$ vertices and nullity $t$ is asymptotic to the expected number of components of $\Hrnp$ with these parameters.
 This expectation can of course be calculated using Theorem~\ref{thenum}.
 This method should give tight results for all moderate deviations and some (but not all) large deviations.

-\begin{remark} Instead of the model $\Hrnp$ one could consider the analogue $\Hrnm$ of the original Erd\H os--R\'enyi size model, where we select an $m$-edge $r$-uniform hypergraph on $[n]$ uniformly at random.
+\begin{nremark}\rm Instead of the model $\Hrnp$ one could consider the analogue $\Hrnm$ of the original Erd\H os--R\'enyi size model, where we select an $m$-edge $r$-uniform hypergraph on $[n]$ uniformly at random.
 Relating $m$ and $p$ by $p=m/\binom{n}{r}$, Theorem~\ref{thprob} implies an analogous result for this model.
 (This is not completely obvious, but can be shown using Theorem~\ref{thenum} as an intermediate step; alternatively, one can use Lemma~\ref{lbigep} and its analogue for $\Hrnm$, and directly relate the expected number of $s$-vertex $k$-edge components in the models $\Hrnp$ and $\Hrnm$.)
-Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2a} prove such a result in the denser setting ($\la>1$ constant).
+Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2a} prove such a result in the denser setting, i.e., when $\la>1$ is constant.
 Here, unlike in~\cite{BC-OK2a}, the parameters of the local limit theorem in $\Hrnm$ are exactly the same as those in $\Hrnp$.
 Very informally this should be no surprise, since the conversion between models corresponds to changing the number of edges by a random number of order $O(\sqrt{n})$.
 Such a change changes the typical size of the giant component by $O(\sqrt{n})$ vertices, which (in our range) is small compared to the standard deviation $\sqrt{n/\eps}$.
-Similarly, the change in the nullity from switching models is $O(\eps^2\sqrt{n}) =o(\sqrt{\eps^3n})$. \end{remark}
+Similarly, the change in the nullity from switching from one model to the other is $O(\eps^2\sqrt{n}) =o(\sqrt{\eps^3n})$. \end{nremark}